 Torronsuo is an important breeding area for the birds.
 The birdwatching tower at Kiljamo is popular especially when many birds such as cranes are migrating.
 It is estimated that there are approximately 40,000 pairs of cranes breeding in Finland.
 These large long-necked and long-legged birds can be seen migrating in large and noisy V-shaped flocks.
 Usually cranes are leaving Finland between August and October and return in March–May.

 There are about 500 kilometers of duckboards in Finland.
-At the end of the summer 2018 the duckboards in Torronsuo are waiting for renovation.
-They are quite dangerous to walk and the new materials have already been shipped to the site.
+In 2020, there are brand new duckboards at Torronsuo.
 We are so grateful that they are kept in a good condition, allowing us to wander deeper into to the bog.
 This time on my walk I spotted the only poisonous snake we have, viper, bathing in the sun on the duckboards.
 Luckily I was watching my steps and both the viper and me escaped unharmed.
 Torronsuo isn’t normally this threatening.
 However, Torronsuo is the deepest bog in Finland as its peat layer is measured to be over 13 meters deep.
 There is something slightly intimidating about it when you are walking in the bog.

 Torronsuo National Park